gaebar/mentorlink/README.md

 # MentorLink

-MentorLink is a Spring Boot–based web application designed to manage mentorship and internship programs.
-It allows administrators to allocate projects to mentors, retrieve mentor information based on their workload, update project assignments, and remove projects as needed.
+**MentorLink** is a Spring Boot–based web application that helps organizations manage their mentorship programs by assigning projects to mentors and tracking their workload.

-## Purpose
+## Inspiration

-This project was inspired by my recent experience mentoring young developers at a summer coding camp focused on web development and STEAM education (Science, Technology, Engineering, Arts, and Mathematics).
-MentorLink is built to simulate a real-world platform that helps manage mentor-intern relationships efficiently.
+This project was inspired by my experience as a mentor and speaker in **July 2025** during a two-week summer coding camp organized by the nonprofit organization **Kode with Klossy**.
+The camp focused on web development and STEAM education (Science, Technology, Engineering, Arts, and Mathematics) for girls and non-binary teens aged 13 to 18.

+MentorLink builds on that experience to simulate how organizations can structure and scale mentorship programs effectively.

+## Features

+The application allows administrators to:
+- Allocate a new project to a mentor (max 3 projects per mentor)
+- Retrieve mentors based on the number of projects they are mentoring
+- Update the mentor assigned to a specific project
+- Delete a project and automatically update the mentor’s workload

+> Future enhancements will include the ability to register interns and match them to mentors based on skills and interests.

 ## Tech Stack